webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 The `--extraHops` setting can be set globally or per seed to allow expanding the current inclusion scope N 'hops' beyond the configured scope.
 Note that this mechanism only expands the inclusion scope, and any exclusion rules are still applied.
 If a URL is to be excluded via the exclusion rules, that will take precedence over the `--extraHops`.

+## Seed Redirects

+Some seed URLs may redirect to a different URL that would be otherwise out of scope.
+The `--redirectSeedOutOfScope` setting can be used to specify how such redirects should be handled with regard to crawl scope.

+The default value `strict` will add the new URL as a seed to the crawl sif it differs from the specified seed URL only by scheme (`http` vs. `https`) or `www.` subdomain (`example.com` vs `www.example.com`).

+The other available options are:

+- `allow` - always add the redirect URL as a new seed to the crawl scope

+- `block` - never add the redirect URL as a new seed to the crawl scope

+If the URL a seed redirects to is not added as a new seed due to the option chosen, only the immediate page that is redirected to will be included in the crawl.

 ## Scope Rule Examples

 !!! example "Regular expression exclude rules"